 The first step to writing a great blog post is to start with a great title.
-You want to be able to arouse the interest of your audience who want to read more.
+You want to arouse the interest of your audience who want to read more.
 A great way to do this is by asking a question.
 Questions are very compelling because people are inherently curious.

 They’re often subconsciously aware that they’re asking a question.
 Writing a question is one of the best ways to hook your readers’ attention.
 Likewise, the length of the title is critical as it will determine the number of words your post will include.

 Choose a question that stimulates the readers’ interest and includes two to three keywords in each sentence.
-When you’re composing your post, do as much research into the topic as possible.
+When composing your post, do as much research into the topic as possible.

 After months of reading, I’ve compiled a shortlist of things that helped me write successful blog posts: – Stop and think before writing.
 Future blog posts are written when we’re very excited, and it’s not uncommon to forget to stop and think.